 2. Start a YouTube channel

-Although the most popular gamers on YouTube make money mostly on sponsorships and advertising, you can also accept payments by promoting your payment link on your profile, video, or its description.
+Although the most popular gamers on YouTube make money mostly on sponsorships and advertising, you can also accept payments by promoting your payment link on your profile, video, or description.
 To create such a link, you can use one of the payment providers offering such a service.
 For instance, PayPal is one of the most widespread options.

 3. Consider Patreon